Wessler-Computers/Coding-Examples/readme.md

 # Coding examples.

 This repository is to provide the viewer examples of the code I have written.
+Below is a synopsis of each script here, what it is meant to do, and any additional details for each.

 # Powershell
 ## Server_Deployment.ps1